TinyCircuits/TinyCircuits-TinyLily_Mini-ASM2101/README.md

 # TinyCircuits TinyLily Mini Processor Board
-# ASM2101 Rev3
+# ASM2101 Rev4

-These are the design files for the TinyCircuits ASM2101 Rev 3 PCB.
+Thhe design files are located under design_files/ for the TinyCircuits ASM2101 Rev 4 PCB.
 This is a Tiny processor board (Circular 14mm diameter) that uses the same microcontroller (Atmel Atmega328P) as the Arduino LilyPad.

 Format is in Cadsoft Eagle format - Eagle version 6.2 was used for the original design.

-For more infomation on this, check out the product page at Tiny-Circuits.com:  https://tiny-circuits.com/tiny-lily-mini-processor.html
+For more infomation on this, check out the product page at TinyCircuits.com: https://tinycircuits.com/collections/tinylily/products/tinylily-mini-processor

-#License:
+# License:

 Design by TinyCircuits.
 All design files are released under the Creative Commons Attribution Share-Alike 3.0 License, see the following link for details: http://creativecommons.org/licenses/by-sa/3.0